grigoris24/echo-garden/README.md

 # Echo Garden
-See it live in [echogarden-live.vercel.app](https://echogarden-live.vercel.app)
+See it live at [echogarden-live.vercel.app](https://echogarden-live.vercel.app)

-**Echo Garden** is an OS-like project — a space to explore, launch, and showcase web apps.
-It includes a built-in **web radio player** that provides a calm background while working or browsing the projects, and a built-in **weather app**.
+**Echo Garden** is a browser-based mini operating system built with React.
+It’s a space where you can open and explore a growing collection of small, interactive web apps — all wrapped in a clean, desktop-like interface with a built-in radio and live weather display.

 ---

 ## Overview
-Echo Garden acts as both a **project launcher** and a **development playground**.
+Echo Garden started as a playground for frontend experiments and turned into a personal “digital desk.”
-It’s designed with simplicity and aesthetics in mind — combining functional structure with small UI touches that demonstrate frontend craftsmanship.
+You can switch between apps, listen to music, and customize your environment — just like a lightweight web OS.

+Every element is built with attention to detail: soft animations, polished UI, and a calm overall vibe.

 ---

-## Features
+## Current Apps
-- Built-in radio player with customizable stream URL
+Echo Garden currently includes:
+- **Counter** — simple number counter
+- **To-Do List** — track daily tasks
+- **Calculator** — basic calculator with keyboard support
-- Built-in weather app
+- **Notes** — quick note-taking app with persistence
-- Persistent settings saved in the browser (via `localStorage`)
-- Ability to choose your own wallpaper
-- Taskbar navigation
-- Responsive layout using Bootstrap
-- Clean and minimal interface that adapts across screens
+- **Calendar** — minimal monthly planner
+- **Tic Tac Toe** — classic two-player game
+- **Snake** — the retro arcade game
+- *(more apps coming soon!)*

 ---

+## Core Features
+- Built-in **radio player** with multiple stations
+- Built-in **weather widget** (auto-detects location or uses fallback)
+- Persistent user settings via **localStorage**
+- Custom **wallpaper selector** (or upload your own)
+- **Taskbar navigation** and responsive design
+- Optimized for both desktop and mobile

+---

 ## Technologies
-- React (for component structure and routing)
+- **React** — component architecture and routing
+- **Vite** — fast dev environment and bundler
-- Bootstrap 5 (for layout and styling)
+- **Bootstrap 5** — responsive layout and styling
+- **Framer Motion** — animations and transitions
-- HTML5 Audio API (for radio playback)
+- **HTML5 Audio API** — for the radio player
-- Local Storage (for persistence)
-- Vite (for development and build)
+- **LocalStorage** — for user preferences and data

 ---

-## 🚀 Run Locally
+## Run Locally
 ```bash
 git clone https://github.com/grigoris24/echo-garden.git
 cd echo-garden